phpredis/phpredis/README.md

 ~~~

 Starting from version 6.0.0 it's possible to specify configuration options.
-This allows to connect lazily to the server without explicitly invoking `connect` command.
+This allows to connect lazily to the server without explicitly invoking `connect` / `pconnect`.

 ##### *Example*